 SIM's San Martin Mines Project has an extensive mining history with well-known gold and silver bearing vein systems.
-Ongoing exploration has continued to demonstrate the potential for the discovery of additional resources at the project and within the district surrounding the mine.
+Ongoing exploration has continued to demonstrate the potential for the discovery of additional resources at the project and within the district surrounding the mine, focusing on the Santa Elena Area.